geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 #### HTTP Caching for scalable software

 Another level of caching can be done on the HTTP layer.
 With good use of [HTTP headers](https://web.dev/http-cache/) responses can be cached for a desired amount of time.
-This can also be implemented with an application like [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/202775670-Customizing-Cloudflare-s-cache) to set up rules to cache responses for minutes or hours to reduce the load on the servers.
+HTTP Caching can also be implemented with an application like [Cloudflare](https://support.cloudflare.com/hc/en-us/articles/202775670-Customizing-Cloudflare-s-cache) to set up rules to cache responses for minutes or hours to reduce the load on the servers.
 This type of caching mechanism helps us achieve a high level of software scalability.

 If you have the capacity to manage a full-on HTTP cache and HTTP accelerator, [Varnish](https://varnish-cache.org/index.html) is a great option.
 Varnish claims: